Skip to main content

 Yes.
 A Farmland Agreement may be split into smaller Agreements, but each new agreement resulting from the split(s) must meet one of these two minimum requirements:

-1. Parcel is 40 acres in size or larger.
+1. Parcel is at least 40 acres in size and 51% agricultural use.

 2. Parcel is less than 40 acres but greater than 5 acres in size, is at least 51% in agricultural use, and the land is capable of producing gross annual income of $200 or more per tillable acre.